battinirevankumar-code/swift-ai-visa/README.md

 SwiftVisa AI is an intelligent visa eligibility screening system that simulates the decision-making process of a visa officer using Artificial Intelligence.

+The system evaluates user profiles against a curated knowledge base of immigration policies collected from official government sources across multiple countries.
+It supports eligibility assessment for major visa categories, including:

+- 🎓 Student Visa
+- ✈️ Tourist Visa
+- 💼 Work Visa
+- 👨‍👩‍👧 Family/Dependent Visa
+- 🏡 Permanent Residence (PR)

-It analyzes structured user inputs and compares them against immigration policy data to generate eligibility decisions with clear reasoning, risk level, and confidence score.
+Using Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs), the system retrieves relevant policy rules and generates eligibility decisions with clear explanations, risk levels, and confidence scores.

+The system follows a hybrid approach by combining AI-based reasoning with rule-based validation to ensure accuracy, consistency, and transparency in decision-making.

 ---